tenuss2012/OpenAI-Agents/README.md

 # OpenAI-Agents

-This repository contains exploration and development of OpenAI Agents with a focus on the new Responses API.
-The project includes a web application that demonstrates agent capabilities using Memory, Context, and Planning (MCP) principles.
+This repository demonstrates the use of OpenAI's Agents SDK to create a system of specialized agents that can collaborate to handle various tasks.
+The implementation includes a web interface for interacting with these agents.

 ## Features

-- Research Agent with web search capabilities
-- Context maintenance across conversations
+- Multiple specialized agents:
+  - Research Agent: For information gathering and analysis
+  - Data Analysis Agent: For data processing and statistics
+  - Code Generation Agent: For programming help
+- Automatic query routing through a Triage Agent
 - Simple web interface for agent interaction
-- Async processing for better performance
+- Async processing support

 ## Setup